 If you’re a small business owner, the chances are you’re dealing with personal data.
 Whether that’s; details about customers, suppliers, or your own staff, it’s important to follow the data protection regulations.

-Within the UK there are guidelines set out by the Data Protection Act (DPA).
-With the global pandemic navigating businesses to shift to a hybrid, online way of working.
+Within the UK there are guidelines set out by the Data Protection Act (DPA), and with the global pandemic navigating businesses to shift to a hybrid, online way of working.
 With this came additional data privacy challenges.

 What Data Needs To Be Protected?

-There are pieces of information that need to be safely stored and protected by businesses, that includes employee records, customer details, loyalty schemes, transactions, or data collection.
-This is to prevent that data from being misused by cybercriminals for fraud, such as phishing scams and identity theft.
+There are pieces of information that need to be safely stored and protected by businesses, that includes employee records, customer details, loyalty schemes, transactions, or data collection, and this is to prevent that data from being misused by cyber criminals for fraud, such as phishing scams and identity theft.